pcSong/GitDemo/README.md

 # GitDemo
-For test git function privately.
+For test git privately:
+1、secret key and access rights.